VarsityPlug0/CapitalXbot/DEPLOYMENT_SUMMARY.md

 3. Connect your GitHub account and select the repository
 4. Configure the service with:
    - Build Command: `pip install -r requirements.txt`
-   - Start Command: `python main.py`
+   - Start Command: `python health_check.py`
 5. Add `TELEGRAM_BOT_TOKEN` as an environment variable
 6. Deploy the service

 ### Service Type Configuration
-After deployment, change the service type from "Web Service" to "Worker" in Render settings for optimal bot performance.
+The bot is configured to run as a web service with health check endpoints.
+This approach:
+- Prevents 409 conflict errors by ensuring only one bot instance runs
+- Binds to Render's required PORT environment variable
+- Provides monitoring endpoints for service health

 ## Important Considerations